Skip to content

 All you need are three circles!

-how to draw a nose simple
+how to draw a whimsical nose step 1

 Draw two nostrils in the small circles and fill them in.